Relics/Leetcode/README.md

 # Solutions of Leetcode
-These are my LeetCode solutions(Using Python or C++ or both) in this repository, including some newest questions
+These are my LeetCode solutions(Using Python or C++ or Java) in this repository, including some newest questions

 Welcome to chat with me and argue about the code style or the beauty of algorithm.